-Tobacco use, although declining in the US, remains quite common.
-Tobacco is used because of the pleasurable effects of its main active ingredient, nicotine.
-Nicotine can be toxic, and the combustion products of tobacco contain other substances that can cause significant morbidity and mortality.
+Tobacco is used because of the effects of its main active ingredient: nicotine.
+Nicotine is highly addictive when inhaled into the lung.
+The combustion products of tobacco contain other substances that can cause significant morbidity and mortality.

-Tobacco is nearly always smoked, primarily as cigarettes.
+Tobacco is often smoked, primarily in the form of cigarettes.
 Cigarette smoking is the most harmful form of tobacco use.
-However, all tobacco products contain toxins and possible carcinogens; even smokeless tobacco products are not safe alternatives to smoking.
+However, all tobacco products contain carcinogens and other toxins; smokeless tobacco products are not safe alternatives to smoking.

-Smokeless tobacco (chewing tobacco and snuff) is used by about 3.3% of people ≥ 18 yr and about 7.9% of high school students.
+Smokeless tobacco (chewing tobacco and snuff) is used by about 2.5% of people ≥ 18 yr and about 5.8% of high school students.
 Toxicity of smokeless tobacco varies by brand.
-Risks include cardiovascular disease, oral disorders (eg, cancers, gum recession, gingivitis, periodontitis and its consequences), and teratogenicity.
+Harms include cardiovascular disease, oral disorders (eg, cancers, gum recession, gingivitis, periodontitis and its consequences), and teratogenicity.

 Inadvertent oral exposure to tobacco is uncommon but may cause serious toxicity.
-Young children occasionally ingest cigarettes from unguarded packs, cigarette butts from ashtrays, or nicotine gum.
-For example, from 2006 to 2008, > 13,700 cases of potentially toxic exposure to tobacco products in children < 6 yr were reported to the American Association of Poison Control Centers (AAPCC); the most common source was cigarettes and the most commonly affected age group was < 1 yr.
+Young children occasionally ingest cigarettes from unguarded packs, cigarette butts from ashtrays, e-cigarette liquid, or nicotine gum.
+In 2014, 13,702 cases of potentially toxic exposure to tobacco and nicotine products were reported to the American Association of Poison Control Centers (AAPCC), with > 75% occurring in children < 6 yr; the most common source was cigarettes and the most commonly affected age group was < 1 yr.

 Cutaneous exposure to tobacco can be toxic.
 Tobacco harvesters and processors who handle raw tobacco (especially if wet) without protection may absorb nicotine through the skin and develop symptoms of nicotine toxicity, a syndrome termed green tobacco sickness.